 You will need a CASA Aviation Reference Number (ARN).
 Find out about applying for an ARN.

-You will then need to complete Form 906 - Air Traffic Controller (ATC) Initial Licence / Additional Rating & Exchange Application, ensuring that:
+You will then need to complete Air Traffic Controller (ATC) Initial Licence / Additional Rating and Exchange Application - form 906 (pdf 653.67 KB), ensuring that:

 - All personal particulars are correct.

 - You check the box(es) relevant to the rating(s) applied for.

 - You sign and date the application form in the relevant place.

 - The application form is signed by a qualified ATS Work Place Assessor.